River of Life - Bear Creek, Colorado March 3, 2021

 At the same time, in the nearby hogbacks, the Arapahoe had skirmishes with their long time enemies the Ute and early Bear Creek settlers had many encounters of their own.
 Meetings with traveling Ute bands usually occurred as Chiefs Colorow and Ouray brought their families and lodges into Denver for rations and to trade supplies.
 The Colorado Transcript in winter of 1867 reported “A large delegation of Ute Indians, both ladies and gentlemen, were in town last week and drove a lively trade with our merchants, bartering their furs and skins for sugar, flour, coffee, etc.” Usually food was the main motivation in Ute encounters with settlers, some friendly and some not.

 Always friendly and welcoming to the early white settlers, Colorow, chief of the northern Utes, was often the first to introduce himself to new residents.
 Rooney family stories passed down tell of Colorow helping himself to Emeline Rooney’s fine biscuits and roast beef when visiting.
 His clan also enjoyed mud baths in the clay and mineral springs, now on the Rooney’s Iron Spring Ranch.
 Other encounters involved settlers bribing Ute braves with large meals with biscuits to go away, and declining offers of trading their young family members into the Tribe.
 Just a few miles to the north stands the Ute Council Tree where the Rooney’s honor the long-standing peace between their family and the Utes.
 Also known as Inspiration Tree, the ponderosa pine, over 500 years old is where, according to Rooney family legends, the original settler, Alexander Rooney smoked the peace pipe with Chief Colorow under the tree.
 For centuries, the Ute passed through the Bear Creek area annually to hunt bison on the eastern plains and camped on many of the lands occupied by settlers.
-The McBrooms, who lived in the Bear Creek valley also swapped Ute hides for sugar, flour and ammunition and dined occasionally with Chief Colorow, who never missed an opportunity for a meal while traveling.

 Many tribes camped the area for the mineral springs and lush grasses in Bear Creek valley to feed their horses.
 Tipi rings, stone circles that once weighted down the edges of Native lodges and Arapahoe burials once dotted the area and are now all under homes and highways.
 Numerous archaeological excavations in the area have exposed thousands of years of Native occupation.
 Today, the Soda Lakes area hosts water skiers, paddle boarders and beach goers which flock to the sandy shores in Bear Creek Lake Park.